Officials investigate fire, possible home invasion at Marshall County superintendent’s house - NewsBreak

 Officials investigate fire, possible home invasion at Marshall County superintendent’s house

-Wigley’s home, located on Wesley Chapel Road, caught fire on Friday and despite fire crews’ efforts, the home was ruled a total loss.Biden to give omicron-focused speech on Tuesday
+Wigley’s home, located on Wesley Chapel Road, caught fire on Friday and despite fire crews’ efforts, the home was ruled a total loss.2 babies survive tornado that carried them away in bathtub

 The scene on Saturday showed the home mostly reduced to smoldering rubble.